SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/create/includes/set-properties.md

 <!-- markdownlint-disable-file MD041 -->
 1. The **Owner** field automatically displays the user currently logged in.
 After you have saved a new selection, you can change the owner by [editing the selection][1].
 In practice, this means that you transfer it from yourself to someone else.
-In order to edit a selection, you must either be the owner or have administrator access, or you must have been given editing access via the **Functions** preference in SuperOffice Settings and maintenance.
+To edit a selection, you must either be the owner or have administrator access, or you must have been given editing access via the **Functions** preference in SuperOffice Settings and maintenance.

 1. In the **Category** field, choose the type of selection you require.
 These options are defined in SuperOffice Settings and maintenance.